gear-k/Assignment-2/README.md

 ### 4. Features<a name="features"></a>

-#### Key Features

 - **Real-time GDP Growth Data:**
   - Stay updated with real-time GDP growth data for countries and regions.
   - Access accurate and timely information on economic performance.
 - **Interactive Map Visualization:**
   - Explore GDP growth rates visually through an interactive map interface.
-  - Compare growth trends across different countries and regions with ease.
-- **Historical Data Trends:**
-  - Analyze historical GDP growth trends to identify patterns and insights.
-  - Gain valuable insights into past economic performance for informed decision-making.
 - **Impact of GDP Growth on Inflation:**
-  - Understand the relationship between GDP growth and inflation.
   - Explore how economic growth influences inflation rates and vice versa.
 - **Educational Resources:**
   - Access educational content and resources related to GDP growth and inflation.
   - Enhance your understanding of economic concepts and trends through articles, guides, and tutorials.

-### 5. Usage<a name="usage"></a>

-Provide instructions on how to use InflaGlobe, including installation and any prerequisites.
-Include sample screenshots or GIFs to demonstrate key features and functionalities.
+- **Login Functionality:**
+  - Securely access personalized features and data by logging into your account.
+  - Customize your experience and save preferences for future use.

-### 6. Attribution<a name="attribution"></a>
+### 5. Attribution<a name="attribution"></a>

 To maintain proper attribution for external source code and data used in your project, here is a list of libraries, APIs, and data sources utilized: